-The Story of Led Zeppelin Manager Peter Grant
+The Life and Death of Led Zeppelin Manager Peter Grant

 On Nov.
 21, 1995, rock 'n' roll lost one of its biggest characters -- figuratively and literally -- with the death of legendary Led Zeppelin manager Peter Grant, perhaps the quintessential artist handler of the rock era.

 A complex man to say the least, Grant was equal parts savvy businessman and savage beast, a mother hen to his clients and bully to those who crossed them.
 These radical contradictions simultaneously solidified his legacy and cut short his career.

-Prior to meeting Led Zeppelin guitarist and prime architect Jimmy Page during their brief shared tenure with the Yardbirds, Grant had worked his way up from a sheet-metal factory to club stagehand and bouncer, with stints as film and TV actor and professional wrestler (he stood 6’5” and weighed more than 300 pounds), along the way.
+Before he met Led Zeppelin's architect and guitarist Jimmy Page during their shared tenure with the Yardbirds, Grant had worked his way up from a sheet-metal factory to club stagehand and bouncer, with stints as film and TV actor and professional wrestler (he stood 6’5” and weighed more than 300 pounds), along the way.

 In 1963, he was hired by equally legendary music impresario Don Arden, who put him to work managing artists like Chuck Berry, Gene Vincent, the Animals and, eventually, the Yardbirds.
 All the while he displayed the sort of heavy-handed management techniques that he'd later put to good use for Zeppelin.

 It was Grant who negotiated Zeppelin’s unprecedented beneficial contract with Atlantic Records, zealously guarded the band’s interests against meddling music-business sharks and bootleggers alike, and altered the concert business almost single-handedly by demanding historic monetary guarantees from promoters.

 Unfortunately, when Bonham’s tragic death from alcohol abuse closed the book on Zeppelin’s career in 1980, it set Grant’s personal and professional life adrift, along with that of his former charges -- especially once Swan Song shut its doors in 1983.

 Grant died of a heart attack at the wheel of his car with son Warren by his side, having lived 60 remarkable years worthy of immortality alongside Led Zeppelin themselves.